Page 1 of 1

 Cognitive (Knowledge, Understanding, Application, Analysis, Evaluation, Synthesis)

-Apply a problem-solving approach to selected conditions to understand the features, pathology and impact on activity and function for the individual, their carers and the community.
-Use clinical reasoning skills in the selection of appropriate evidence-based management strategies.
-Describe the effects of disfunction of the normal integration of the neurohumeral system to maintain normal cardiovascular function, fluid and glucose homeostasis.
+On successful completion of this module, students will be able to • Describe the features, underlying pathophysiology, aetiology and current management of common rheumatological conditions and multiple sclerosis and recognise the main features of less common rheumatological conditions. • Apply a problem-solving approach to selected conditions to understand the features, pathology and impact on activity and function for the individual, their carers and the community. • Use clinical reasoning skills in the selection of appropriate evidence-based management strategies.

 Affective (Attitudes and Values)

-Demonstrate an awareness of the role and scope of practice of the physiotherapist and other members of the MDT in the management of each case.
+On successful completion of this module, students will be able to • Demonstrate an awareness of the role and scope of practice of the physiotherapist and other members of the MDT in the management of each case. • Demonstrate and appreciation of the importance of the wider aspects of chronic disease to inform comprehensive management

 Psychomotor (Physical Skills)